£1795 + VAT per learner

 Train to be a mediator with the five-day, face-to-face Interpersonal Mediation Practitioner’s Certificate (IMPC), the market-leading professional mediator qualification.

 The IMPC qualifies you to be able to resolve any and all types of interpersonal conflict.
-This includes workplace disputes, family and neighbourhood fall-outs, medical disputes, and complaints.
+This includes workplace disputes, intra-family and neighbourhood fall-outs, medical disputes, and complaints.

 The UK’s only Level 4 mediation course

 All of our trainers are practising mediators with many years of experience.
 They are also certified adult educators, meaning you’re in capable hands during your training!